 One minute you are cruising down the coastline with some buds, the next minute, you have a cop in your face asking you to step out of the vehicle.
 Your friend/driver is being arrested for DUI, but you begin to wonder if you will be charged as well.
 Monroe & King, P.A. is here to clarify the possibilities so you are fully aware of the charges you could face.

-Can a Passenger Get a DUI?
+Can a Drunk Passenger be Charged with DUI?

 You may be wondering if passengers can receive a DUI charge, the short answer is no, a passenger is not a driver and cannot be charged with a DUI.
 The only time a passenger may be charged with a DUI is if he or she touches the wheel while the car is in motion.